Configure a Point-to-Site connection by using certificate authentication (classic)

 PPP adapter VNet1: Connection-specific DNS Suffix .: Description.....................: VNet1 Physical Address................: DHCP Enabled....................: No Autoconfiguration Enabled.......: Yes IPv4 Address....................: 192.168.130.2(Preferred) Subnet Mask.....................: 255.255.255.255 Default Gateway.................: NetBIOS over Tcpip..............: Enabled

-- Open Remote Desktop Connection by typing "RDP" or "Remote Desktop Connection" in the search box on the taskbar, then select Remote Desktop Connection.
-You can also open Remote Desktop Connection using the 'mstsc' command in PowerShell.
+- To open Remote Desktop Connection, enter RDP or Remote Desktop Connection in the search box on the taskbar, then select Remote Desktop Connection.
+You can also open it by using the mstsc command in PowerShell.

 - In Remote Desktop Connection, enter the private IP address of the VM.
-You can click "Show Options" to adjust additional settings, then connect.
+If necessary, select Show Options to adjust additional settings, then connect.

 To troubleshoot an RDP connection to a VM